-Courtroom Technology
+Courtroom technology

 In the courtroom you may see what appear to be TV screens on the desks and mounted on the walls.
-This equipment is occasionally used to help in presentation of evidence to the court or to enable a witness to give evidence from another location.
+This equipment is occasionally used to help in the presentation of evidence to the court or to enable a witness to give evidence from another location outwith the courtroom.